How big is the currency market?

 Just how big again is the currency market, the one that we, mainly, trade?

-The currency market trades 3 to 5 (could be more) trillion every day.
-But what does that mean?
+As we know the currency market trades 3 to 5 (could be more) trillion every day.
+But what does that look like…

 As a thought, if everyone on the planet liquidated their assets, that is cashed-in all their worldly possessions (a foolish notion I know, because when a certain amount of people cashed-in, the remaining processions would quickly become worthless – but play along)

-Indeed, every 10 to 16 trading weeks the entire monetary value of the planet trades through currency markets.
+Indeed, every 10 to 16 trading weeks the entire monetary value of the planet is traded via currency markets.

-On a weak trading day, 3 trillion traded daily.
+On a weak trading day we said that 3 trillion is traded daily.
+So what does that amount look like.
 In approximations, it’s a little more than the combined value of all domestic property in the UK.

 Thanks to Nick for the information.